 New applicants and RSO groups who have made changes to their group's official name name and need to update their W-9 are encouraged to submit the ACH/New Group Set-Up Form prior to submitting a proposal.
 This allows the Grants Team to get a head start on setting groups up as a vendor with the University, which often takes the most time in getting groups paid.

 When should my group apply?¶

-How much detail should our application include?¶
+How much detail should our proposal include?¶

-How much detail should our budget include?¶
+How much detail should our financial section include?¶

 How much funding can we receive per event?
 What about per year?¶